ossdhaval/mysite/source/while-coding/ai/rag-agentic-ai.md

   )
   ```

+12. Adapter takes the object and converts into langchain objects and gives to the langgraph agent.
+13. agent sends the tool response back to the LLM (via langchain framework)
+14. LLM takes the tool response and creates a response for the original prompt and send it back to the agent(via  langchain framework)
+15. Agent sends the response back to the user

 ## why fastmcp is called a framework and not just a library that implements MCP protocol

 - In a simple library, you call its functions when you need them.
 In FastMCP, the framework calls your code.
 You use built-in Python decorators like @mcp.tool(), @mcp.resource(), and @mcp.prompt() to register your functions.